2017 NFL Mock Draft

 18. Tennessee Titans - Jalen "Teez" Tabor, CB, Florida (6'0" 200) *

-Even if the Titans select a safety with the #5 overall pick in this draft acquired last year from the L.A.
-Rams, it still makes great sense for them to target a cornerback here.
-Trust me, I've seen enough Titans blown second-half leads over the past two seasons, and I'm sure team management feels similar.
+Even if the Titans select a safety with the #5 overall pick, it still makes great sense for them to target a cornerback at this spot, particularly if Clemson WR Mike Williams is off the board.
+Trust me, I've seen enough Titans blown second-half leads over the past two seasons to recognize the need, and I'm sure team management feels similar.
 This could be a spot where you start to see a run on cornerbacks, and if it's not Tabor it could be fellow former Florida Gator CB Quincy Wilson or Alabama CB Marlon Humphrey or one of a few other similarly skilled players at this spot.

 19. Tampa Bay Buccaneers - Tim Williams, DE/OLB, Alabama (6'3" 235)